A Moderate Retirement Saver Portfolio

 This week, we're featuring a portfolio for a slightly older investor, one who intends to retire in 2035.
 (Assuming a retirement at age 65, our hypothetical individual would be in his or her 40s today.)
 But despite a 20-year age gap between the two hypothetical individuals, the Moderate portfolio, too, includes more than 80% in stocks and a still-sizable allocation to foreign names.

 As with the Aggressive Saver mutual fund portfolio, I've used Morningstar's Lifetime Allocation Indexes to help set the baseline asset allocations.
 In this case, I used the Moderate version of the 2035 Index.
 To populate the portfolio, I've employed no-load actively managed mutual funds that are accepting new investments and are highly rated by our analyst team.
 Most of the funds earn Gold ratings, but I used Silver- and Bronze-rated funds in cases where suitable no-load Gold-rated funds were unavailable.
-(I'll feature a conservative portfolio next week and all-ETF portfolios starting the week of Nov.
-3.)

 The Portfolio, Please

 The Moderate Saver portfolio consists of the following funds in the following allocations:

 15%: Primecap Odyssey Growth (POGRX)

 15%: Oakmark Fund (OAKMX)

 5%: T. Rowe Price International Discovery (PRIDX)

 I stuck with the same basic basket of funds that I used with the Aggressive Saver portfolio, and the allocations aren't terribly different, either.
 Given that a person in his or her 40s has a 20-year time horizon until retirement, it's only reasonable that the bulk of the portfolio remains in stocks, which should enhance its return potential.